Welcome to my how to make money blogging for beginners guide.

-So, the first obvious steps that I want to cover is how to set up your blog, especially if you have never set one up, but how do you do that?
+So, the first obvious step that I want to cover is how to set up your blog, especially if you have never set one up, but how do you do that?

 - The first thing you will want to do is pick a topic for your blog.

 - After finding a topic you will want to get a domain name.
 There is a good tool that I would suggest using to see if the domain is available can be found here.

-- After you get the settled on what the name of your blog is going to be and you purchased it you are going to need to get web hosting.
+- After you get settled on what the name of your blog is going to be and you purchased it you are going to need to get web hosting.
 There is a wide variety of options for website hosting that is affordable for bloggers but what we highly recommend is SiteGround (affiliate link).

 - When you get your Siteground hosting for your website you will want to connect your new domain name with your hosting account through the DNS servers.

 - Once you get your domain and Siteground hosting connected you will want to install WordPress, which is the absolute best blogging platform you can use.
 Fortunately, Siteground offers an easy install option from within your account.

 - Lastly, you are going to want to make your new blog look good, and to do this you are going to want to upload a good-looking theme so your blog looks professional.
 You can find a ton of free themes in the WordPress depository in your blog’s back-office (not recommended) or get a premium theme that has more features available for customization and speed which is highly recommended for all blogs.
 (I recommend starting out with the Genesis Theme (affiliate link).